 23And many brought gifts to Jerusalem to Yahweh, and precious things to Hezekiah king of Judah, such that he was exalted in the eyes of all nations from that time onward.

-24In those days Hezekiah was sick even to the point of death, and he prayed to Yahweh, and he spoke to him and gave him a sign.
+24In those days Hezekiah was sick to the point of death, and he prayed to Yahweh, and he spoke to him and gave him a sign.

 25But Hezekiah did not respond according to the benefit done to him, for his heart was proud, so there was wrath on him and on Judah and Jerusalem.

-26Notwithstanding Hezekiah humbled himself for the pride of his heart, both he and the inhabitants of Jerusalem, so that the wrath of Yahweh didn’t come on them in the days of Hezekiah.
+26But then Hezekiah humbled himself for being proud of heart, both he and the inhabitants of Jerusalem, so that the wrath of Yahweh did not come on them in the days of Hezekiah.

 27Hezekiah had exceeding much riches and honor, and he provided him treasuries for silver, and for gold, and for precious stones, and for spices, and for shields, and for all kinds of valuable articles;

 28storehouses also for the increase of grain and new wine and oil, and stalls for all kinds of animals, and flocks in folds.

 29Moreover he provided him cities and possessions of flocks and herds in abundance, for God had given him very much substance.

 30This same Hezekiah also stopped the upper spring of the waters of Gihon and brought them straight down on the west side of the city of David.
 Hezekiah prospered in all his works.